 Monthly Problem-Driven Consumption Index

-The Problem-Driven Consumption Index (PDCI), a leading indicator of consumer spending, slightly increased in February, measuring 138.9, up from 136.7 in January.
-This data suggests there will be a small increase in non-seasonally adjusted spending for February relative to January.
-The increased PDCI score stems from an increase in the amount consumers were planning to spend to solve their problems and in the number of problems consumers were planning to solve.
+The Problem-Driven Consumption Index (PDCI), a leading indicator of consumer spending, slightly increased in March, measuring 141.3, up from 138.6 in February.
+This data suggests there will be a small increase in non-seasonally adjusted spending for March relative to February.
+The increased PDCI score stems from an increase in the amount consumers were planning to spend to solve their problems.

 The PDCI is derived from responses to the Consumer Problem Survey (CPS).
 The PDCI is based on two primary components: the quantity of problems consumers are seeking to solve, and the amount consumers plan to spend solving them.
 The CPS is a monthly survey of a nationally representative sample that measures consumers’ problems that require market solutions, thereby allowing the researchers to track the quantity of, severity of, and the types of problems that consumers experience.
 Data is population weighted to eliminate survey completion bias.
 The PDCI calculated based on the results is scaled by the CPI-U. Because problem recognition usually precedes purchases, the data from the CPS provides an unprecedented view of future consumption and spending.
 To learn more about the CPS, watch our video HERE.